Higher Genus Gromov-Witten Theory of C^n/Z_n II: Crepant Resolution Correspondence: Gromov--Witten theory of KP n-1

 Dividing the numerator and denominator of (\ref{eqn:small_I}) by $z^{nd}$, we see that

 by specializations (\ref{eqn:specialization_KP}) and equation (\ref{eq:Hnisequalto1}), where $\mathcal{F}_{-1}(-,-)$ is the hypergeometric series\footnote{While refering to \cite{zz}, we used their notation for the hypergeometric series.
-The notation $\mathcal{F}_{-1}(-,-)$ should not be confused with the Gromov-Witten potential notation we used in our paper.} in \cite[Section 2]{zz}.
+The notation $\mathcal{F}_{-1}(-,-)$ should not be confused with the Gromov--Witten potential notation we used in our paper.} in \cite[Section 2]{zz}.